 All that plastic does not decompose rapidly and forms a real-life hazard to birds and sea animals.
 Scientists have put out a warning that by 2050 there will be more plastic in the ocean than fish.

 The fact that there is so much plastic really makes one wonder what direction this all will take.
-An article on the online web page of National Geographic reported that a plastic bag similar to the ones in the grocery stores was found at the deepest part of the ocean, the Mariana Trench.
+An article on the online web page of National Geographic reported they found a plastic bag similar to the ones in the grocery stores at the deepest part of the ocean, the Mariana Trench.
 This is at a depth of 11 km, which means plastic is literally everywhere.

 Plastic bottles in numbers